 Why do we do it?
 The core objective of the Powerlist Foundation (a UK registered charity) is to help young people up to the age of 25 to advance in life by providing support and resources which assist in developing their skills, capacities, capabilities, talents and achievements to enable them to fully participate in society as independent, mature and world-class professionals.

 Read the feedback to our 2015 programme.

-Claud Williams, Chief Ambassador’s advice to students who are considering applying for a place on the 2016 Powerlist Foundation and Deloitte Leadership Programme is to take their application very seriously because competition for the 60 places has become extremely competitive.
+Claud Williams, Chief Ambassador’s advice to students who applied for a place on the Powerlist Foundation and Deloitte Leadership Programme is to take their application very seriously because competition for the 60 places has become extremely competitive.
 Attending the programme – as many can testify – is potentially “a life-changing experience”.

-Screening Stage: There will be an interview (conducted in May).
-During the interview you must be able to provide clear examples of when, where and how you have showcased leadership, in roles in and/or outside of university.
+Screening Stage: During the interview candidates needed to provide clear examples of when, where and how you have showcased leadership, in roles in and/or outside of university.
 This can be in the form of setting up a committee or initiative which has achieved something notable recognition or has changed or improved the lives of others, heading up a project that has given back to the community, seeing a problem or issue at university or somewhere else and coming up with a solution to this which benefits others or changes things positively, running a successful innovative business, coming up with forward-thinking lesson plans or new and effective way of learning for the mentoring of other students, or anything else in this vein.
 The key word here is: ‘Leadership’ and all examples should reflect this.